 In the 90’s, Julie toured extensively and supported Robyn Hitchcock and The Cranberries.
 She also headlined at venues in London such as: The Marquee, The Rock Garden and Water Rats.
 Performances also followed with Hugh Whittaker and Paul Heaton from The Housemartins (later The Beautiful South).

 Rhythm King Records in London, a subsidiary of Island Records at the time, offered Julie a record deal.
-She was approached by Dave Gilmour (Pink Floyd) who wanted to sign her as a solo artist and co-produce her music.
 Flying over to Dublin for talks, she performed with the legendary singer Sinead O'Connor at Vicar Street.

 Opting to stay with her band, rather than take the record deal offered as a solo artist, they unfortunately later let her down at a crucial moment just before they were due to appear on the Jools Holland show in 1995 – they weren’t ready give up their day jobs and take a leap of faith to work full time in music.
 Julie Grant has always been about the unit, the band.
 Julie was devastated.